eudoxia0/eudoxia0.github.io/article/_posts/2023-04-16-my-experience-bupropion.md

 [xeffect]: https://www.reddit.com/r/theXeffect/

-Concretely: it was only after I started taking Bupropion that I was able to use a todo list consistently, that I was able to make [spaced repetition][sr] into a daily habit, that I was able to build up productive habits and practices.
+It was only after I started taking Bupropion that I was able to use a todo list consistently, that I was able to make [spaced repetition][sr] into a daily habit, that I was able to build up productive habits and practices.

 [sr]: /article/effective-spaced-repetition